inkyblackness/chunkie/README.md

 The base file name of files is ```XXXX_YYY.ZZZ```.
 XXXX is the hexadecimal presentation of the chunk number.
 YYY is decimal for the block number.
 ZZZ is the type of the file, defaulting to ```bin```.

-For exporting, audio chunks are saved as .wav files.
+For exporting, basic formats will be exported as known file types.
 Specifying --raw will export the chunk in its raw format.
 Files are imported raw as well, unless a conversion is known.

-This is the case for .wav files when writing sound chunks.
+The following formats are supported for import and export: .wav for audio, .png for images

 ## License